 - • The Event Room – A long rectangular room with open floor space.
 We have 40 chairs that can be arranged in any way you like, and folding tables available.
 This would be a great space for a lecture, concert, hands-on class, dance or exercise class, etc.

-• The Sunroom (coming soon!) – French doors lead from the event room to a porch with windows on all sides.
+• The Sunroom – French doors lead from the event room to a porch with windows on all sides.
 The light is amazing.
 Note that the sun room isn’t part of the house’s heating and air conditioning, so a portable heater and window unit air conditioner are available.
+(Note, too, that we continue to work on the floor a bit.)

 - The Deck and Backyard – Our back deck is 15′ by 30′ with steps on two sides down to a large, shaded yard which is open and suitable for most needs.